 Sensitive Teeth Treatment

 The best way to avoid sensitive teeth is through prevention.
-Using a fluoride mouthwash and a soft bristle toothbrush can help keep tooth enamel intact during your oral care routine.
+Using a fluoride mouthwash and a soft-bristle toothbrush can help keep tooth enamel intact during your oral care routine.
 Receding gums can be prevented by flossing regularly to stave off periodontal disease.
 Good dietary habits, like eating vegetables and calcium-rich foods, can also help keep your teeth strong and healthy.

-If you have sensitive teeth, the best thing to do is see your dentist as soon as possible.
+If you have sensitive teeth, the best thing to do is to see your dentist as soon as possible.
 Call Brechon Dental to make an appointment today!